 In this article:

-There is no way to get around it 😉 Crochet Circles are obligatory to learn if you want to make a round bag, blanket, coaster, etc.
+There is no way to get around it 😉 Crochet Circles are obligatory to learn if you want to make a round bag, blanket, coaster, amigurumi, etc.

 The ideal flat circle can be made using any stitch.
 All you need to remember is basic math – you have to increase on each round to make the circle flat.
 As the diameter of our circle grows, the circumference of the circle grows at a rate of the diameter times 3.14159 (do you remember the number Pi?
 We just celebrated its day on 03/14).
 So, the number of stitches in each round will depend on how tall the stitch is and differs depending on the stitch.
 The taller the stitch, the more increase we have to add per round.

-The Principle of Flatness
+The Principle of Flatness for a Perfectly Round Circle

 Thankfully we don’t have to calculate the circumference each time we crochet.
 There is a rule of thumb on how many increases you need to add in each round depending on the stitch.
 For single crochet you have to add 6 sc in each round, for half double crochet – 8 more stitches in each round, double crochet circle increases 12 stitches in each round and treble crochet – 18.